-(b) Cash withdrawn from bank for office use : This transaction increases the cash balance and decreases the bank balance and is recorded as under : Receipt side "To Bank A/c" in the cash column.
-Payment side "By Cash A/c" in the bank column.
+(c) Bearer Cheque received on previous date deposited into the Bank: Bearer cheques received are treated as cash.
+When it is deposited into the bank for collection it is assumed that cash is going out and bank is the receiver.
+This transaction increases the bank balance and decreases the cash balance.
+It is recorded as under: Receipt side "To Cash A/c" in the bank column.
+Payment side "By Bank A/c" in the cash column.

-Journal entry : Cash A/c.....Dr
+Journal entry: Bank A/c.....Dr To Cash A/c